CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ### Q: How much metric data are states expected to provide in order for a CR to be scheduled?
 A: In accordance with SMD #22-001, states must submit all agreed upon operational metrics related to the module, beginning from the time the system became operational as the system of record and up until the end of the most recent quarter, in order for a state to schedule their CR date.
 The system must by live and the state must be able to show they are collecting and able to report metric data.
 For example, if your state is collecting metrics on a monthly basis and you are looking to schedule a CR, you should provide all available months of data before being able to request a CR.

+We will continue to add to the FAQ as new questions arise.
+[Download the FAQs as a PDF.](https://cmsbox.box.com/shared/static/yd5glb19gfn2i62bsntlz8akn1tcwspf.pdf)

 ### Q: How often do states need to submit operational reports?
 A: States are required to submit operational reports on an annual basis.
 Although states report annually, the data should be broken down by month.
 The State Officer may require more frequent reporting for specific metrics.